What’s in a name?

 As of this morning, the same-sex clip (featuring my rather hoarse voice after a frenetic day of PR madness) had 1,318 views.
 By comparison, some of the other bow-vow clips, with not-so-provocative titles, are under 200 views, though a few are approaching 1,000.

-How’s this for an attention-grabbing title that may be in my YouTube channeling future: “AIG Bernie Madoff Rush Limbaugh Same-Sex Pro-Life Bailout Plan.”
+Sure, sure, this is certainly in the “clickbait” category, an often-abused and cynical approach to drawing attention.
+For example, here’s one attention-grabbing title that may be in my YouTube channeling future: “AIG Bernie Madoff Rush Limbaugh Same-Sex Pro-Life Bailout Plan.”